one19/todo-month/README.md

 3. For an upcoming month (like september): `todo-month 2017-09 --reverse`
 4. Bask in the pretty colors when the month is deposited in your clipboard
 5. After the first time you fire off a `todo-month ...STUFF`, it'll remember your options!
+6. Forever more all you'll have to do is run `todo-month`!

 ### Let's get argumentative!
 `todo-month` can be called with a dizzying number of arguments!